pagezero-dev/pagezero/README.md

 | CLOUDFLARE_DATABASE_ID_PREVIEW    | Cloudflare D1 preview database ID    |
 | CLOUDFLARE_ACCOUNT_ID             | Your Cloudflare account ID           |

-> ℹ️ Database ID's can be obtained through the Cloudflare dashboard under "Storage & Databases / D1 SQL Database"
+> ℹ️ Database IDs can be obtained through the Cloudflare dashboard under "Storage & Databases / D1 SQL Database"

 > ℹ️ Cloudflare account ID can be obtained through the Cloudflare dashboard under "Compute (Workers) / Workers & Pages" in the right sidebar

-In "Settings / Secrets and variables / Actions" set the following SECRETS:
+In "Settings / Secrets and variables / Actions", set the following SECRETS:

 | Variable name        | Value                |
 | -------------------- | -------------------- |
 | CLOUDFLARE_API_TOKEN | Cloudflare API token |

 > ℹ️ Cloudflare API token can be obtained through the Cloudflare dashboard under "Manage account / Account API Tokens".
 You have to create the token there.
-The token will require the following permissions: D1:Edit, Cloudflare Pages:Edit
+The token will require the following permissions: D1:Edit, Cloudflare Pages:Edit.

-In "Settings / Secrets and variables / Dependabot" set the following SECRETS:
+In "Settings / Secrets and variables / Dependabot", set the following SECRETS:

 | Variable name        | Value                |
 | -------------------- | -------------------- |
 | CLOUDFLARE_API_TOKEN | Cloudflare API token |

-> ℹ️ Dependabot has a separate set of secrets, so to make preview deployments work for Dependabot PR'\s you will need to set the `CLOUDFLARE_API_TOKEN` secret for Dependabot as well.
+> ℹ️ Dependabot has a separate set of secrets, so to make preview deployments work for Dependabot PR's, you will need to set the `CLOUDFLARE_API_TOKEN` secret for Dependabot as well.

 ### Test everything out